-Host service fee is the percentage that Airbnb deducts from a host's payout for each reservation, typically around 3% of the booking subtotal.
-This fee covers payment processing, customer support infrastructure, and the Host Damage Protection program, and is automatically withheld before funds are transferred to the host.
+The host service fee is the percentage that Airbnb automatically deducts from a host's payout for every completed reservation — standardly 3% of the booking subtotal (nightly rate plus host-set fees).
+It funds payment processing, customer support, and the AirCover damage protection program, and is withheld before funds are transferred to the host's account.

 | Item | Amount |